 4. Omega-3 Fatty Acids

-Why you need it: Omega-3 fatty acids promote brain health at every stage of life and are a key part of a healthy woman's diet.
+Why you need it: Omega-3 fatty acids promote brain health at every stage of life and are a key part of a healthy diet for women.
 For pregnant and breastfeeding moms, it's critical to their children's cognitive development, too.

 "For pregnant women, the third trimester is a time of important brain development where the need for omega-3s is the greatest," says Christina Sherry, PhD, RD, a research scientist in prenatal nutrition with Abbott.